A Complete Guide to Transmission of Shares

 Probate of Will: Probate of will refers to the legal process of proving the authenticity of a deceased person’s will.
 A will is a legal document that outlines the distribution of a person’s assets and estate after their death.
 The probate process involves obtaining a court’s approval to authenticate and execute the terms of the will.

-Succession certificate: A succession certificate comes into picture when the deceased died intestate i.e. without leaving a Will.
+Succession certificate: A succession certificate comes into the picture when the deceased dies intestate i.e. without leaving a Will.
 It is a document that enables the holder to act on behalf of the deceased in order to collect obligations and securities owed to him or payable in his name.
 In the event that a will is not present, this document serves as the principal means by which the heirs may assert their claim to the estate’s holdings.
 A high court or district court should be the place to apply for a succession certificate.

 LOA (Letter of Administration): Letter of Administration is a legal document issued by a competent court that authorizes an individual (referred to as the administrator) to administer the estate of a deceased person who has not left a valid will (intestate).
 The process is governed by the Indian Succession Act, 1925.